 The Flexible Retirement Planner uses Monte Carlo Simulation to help you build a state-of-the-art retirement simulation that models your retirement rather than simply calculating it.
 Using a simulator to model your plan allows you to explore a fuller range of possible outcomes.
 Long range financial planning is seldom clear cut enough for a yes or no answer to tell the whole story.
 That’s why this planner describes the results in terms of your plan’s “probability of success”.

-To help you capture the exact details of your plan, the planner supports a wide range of user inputs.
-In addition, it implements the latest research on retirement spending Decision Rules.
-This research is sometimes referred to as Dynamic Withdrawal Planning and attempts to account for a retiree’s ability to adjust their spending in response to the performance of their investment portfolio.
-The research suggests that implementing a dynamic or “flexible” spending plan may increase the amount that a retiree can safely withdraw from their portfolio each year.
+To help you better capture the details of your plan, the planner supports a wide range of user inputs.
+In addition, it implements something called retirement spending “decision rules.”
+This is sometimes referred to as “dynamic retirement withdrawals” and attempts to account for a retiree’s ability to adjust their spending in response to the performance of their investment portfolio.
+Research suggests that implementing a dynamic or “flexible” spending approach may increase the amount that a retiree can safely withdraw from their portfolio each year.
 The flexibleRetirementPlanner lets you model this to get a better picture of how well your retirement plan might do in real life

-The results from each of the 10,000 retirement trials are aggregated into yearly summary data and an overall probability of success (defined as not running out of money!).
+The results from each of the 10,000 simulated retirement “paths” are aggregated into yearly summary data and an overall probability of success (defined as not running out of money!).
 These results are displayed graphically and in tabular format so you can easily see how well your plan stacks up.